 - Your monetization metric is your revenue per email subscriber: How many orders are you getting from that email list you’ve been building?
-How many people click through your email and actually buy something?
+How many people click through your email and actually become premium members?

 - Double your website visibility, and you’ll double your magazine circulation.

 - Double your email circulation, and you’ll double your magazine circulation.

 - Double your engagement, and you’ll double your magazine circulation.